 |Specialized Equipment||Make sure they have what you need—modeling software, 3D printers, prototyping equipment, or software development labs to help you develop and test your concepts.|

 |Mentorship||The mentors and advisors should have the skills and expertise to match your needs.|

 |Curriculum||Make sure the development programs are in line with your needs.|

 |Track Record||Most incubators list companies they helped launch.
 Look to see if they remained successful.|

 Incubators may offer low-cost or free membership, and some even pay you seed money up front.

 Popular Business Incubators

-Meanwhile, 500 Startups charges $37,500 per company to participate, but you won’t have to pay it up front.
-The venture fund and accelerator offers each business a seed investment of $150,000, and the fee can be deducted from the seed money, leaving you $112,500 in funding.
+Meanwhile, 500 Startups charges $37,500 per company to participate, but you won’t have to pay it upfront.
+The venture fund and accelerator offer each business a seed investment of $150,000, and the fee can be deducted from the seed money, leaving you $112,500 in funding.

 Business incubators can help your business grow through funding, mentorship, network establishment, and training.
 There are many incubators to choose from, so you should understand: